 CPR and First Aid Certification Program Overviews

-People working in environments associated with the risk of personal injury or sickness often need to have current certification in cardiopulmonary resuscitation (CPR) and first aid.
-People can use the techniques taught in CPR and first aid certification programs to assist people who have suffered an injury, suddenly become ill or are choking.
+Anyone working in an environment associated with the risk of personal injury or sickness often needs to have current certification in cardiopulmonary resuscitation (CPR) and first aid.
+You can use the techniques taught in CPR and first aid certification programs to assist people who have suffered an injury, suddenly become ill or are choking.

 CPR methods and first aid techniques are normally covered in the same certification programs, though some programs discuss one or the other.
 Most certification programs are eight to 14 hours in length and are taught by organizations like the American Heart Association or the American Red Cross.
 Most classes are conducted in a live setting with hands-on demonstrations, but some can be finished over the Internet.

 There are generally no educational prerequisites to enroll in CPR and First Aid certification programs.
 Many employers in a variety of fields encourage their employees to earn CPR and first aid to ensure that basic medical care is available in the event of an emergency.

 CPR and first aid classes focus on procedures used to help people who are suddenly unable to breathe, are unconscious or have suffered a physical injury.
 Students often view demonstrations of proper techniques used during CPR and first aid and sometimes practice the techniques on lifelike dummies.
 CPR and first aid training usually discusses the subjects listed below: